timothyswang/ICT_WorkSamples/README.md

 This folder contains a Python ipynb file for a machine learning assignment on decision trees for one of my classes at USC (DSCI 552).
 The homework uses SKLearn.

 Please just let me know if you need any other, more recent ML Python examples/work that I've done -- I have ample other examples.
-(For instance, I have some scripts for solving multi-armed bandit RL problems and for solving Markov Decision Processes.)
+(For instance, I have some scripts for solving multi-armed bandit RL problems and for solving Markov Decision Process problems.)